What is Hendra virus?

 - Hendra virus is a virus that infects large fruit bats (flying foxes).

 - Occasionally the virus can spread from flying foxes to horses and horses can then pass the infection on to humans.
-A small number of people who have had very close contact with infected horses have developed Hendra virus infection.
+A small number of people who had very close contact with infected horses have developed Hendra virus infection.

 - A single dog showed evidence of exposure to Hendra virus on a property where three horses developed infection in July 2011.